 Many people over the many years have written many romantic sentiments about travel.
 I love travel.
 Travel can be romantic and wonderful.
 Travel can also be, and often is, nasty.
 Travel is barbaric.
 It has always been barbaric.

 Back in the day, travel was much worse.
 If you were fortunate and wealthy, you had a horse you could ride.
 Maybe you had a wagon but probably not roads.
-The Roman roads were one of their greatest legacies, making travel slightly less barbaric.
+The Roman roads were one of the empire’s greatest legacies, making travel slightly less barbaric.
 Their roads far outlasted their empire and weren’t equaled again for a millennia and a half.

 But roads were not without problems.
 Even as recently as 200 years ago, travel was uncomfortable if not life-threatening.
 Few roads were paved and wagons when not suck in mud were tossed about by ruts and potholes.
 Bandits, brigands, and highwaymen understood that roads were mostly used by wealthier people and few roads were completely safe.
 You were best served to hire an armed escort if you traveled who hopefully didn’t decide robbing you was more profitable than fighting off other robbers.
 Even if you made it without being robbed or killed, the journey was uncomfortable and long.
 Sure, you could go by boat but then the threats were storms and pirates and being tossed about by waves.